 The Gender Equality Seal

 The UNDP Strategic Plan (2014-2017) reinforces that “sustainable human development will not be fully achieved unless women and girls are able to contribute on an equal basis with men and boys to their societies”.

-Implementing Gender Seal Mainstreaming GEWE into the country office’ programming framework is the responsibility of each and every staff.
+Implementing Gender Seal Mainstreaming into the country office’ programming framework is the responsibility of each and every staff.
 Gender must be integrated at all stages of the programme/project cycle; from design to implementation, monitoring, reporting and evaluation.
 In Rwanda, a Gender mainstreaming practical handbook has been developed to guide staff of the UN Agencies and Implementing Partners of the UN projects to systematically mainstream gender in their ongoing projects.

-Clikc Here to get our Gender Equality Strategy: UNDP Rwanda (2014-2017)
+Click here to get: Gender Equality Strategy: UNDP Rwanda (2014-2017)